 Natural, Organic, Non-toxic, and Clean Beauty Products

 There has been tremendous growth and demand for skin products without harmful chemicals.
 It can be confusing trying to figure out what ingredients to avoid.
 There has been pushback to the move to “clean beauty” by some dermatologists and estheticians.
 To put it lightly, this is a complicated debate far beyond my scope of knowledge and what can be researched and covered for an episode of the podcast.

 The term “natural” is not an FDA-regulated term.
 The Federal Trade Commission has issued rulings against companies who promoted their products as “all-natural” or “100% natural” when they contained synthetic ingredients.
 The FTC requires that if a company labels a product as “natural,” it cannot contain artificial ingredients or chemicals.
 Since the FTC does not approve products before going to the market, they only enforce this rule if someone files a complaint.

 The FDA does not define or regulate the term “organic” for cosmetics, body care, or personal care products.
 Labeling a product as organic requires compliance with the USDA rules for organic products.
-The majority of skincare and personal products labeled organic must contain a minimum of 95% organic ingredients (excluding water).
-If the label states “Made with Organic (insert ingredient),” then the product must contain at least 70% organically produced ingredients.
+Most skincare and personal products labeled organic must contain a minimum of 95% organic ingredients (excluding water).
+If the label states “Made with Organic (insert ingredient),” the product must contain at least 70% organically produced ingredients.
 Few beauty products are made with 100% organic ingredients.